coughingmouse/Korean-Romanization/README.md

 * ⟨v⟩ for ⟨ㅜ⟩?

 The other option was ⟨oy⟩/⟨oe⟩ and my friend didn't like it, so I got ⟨v⟩ from are-a.
+Yes, this does not look cool, and this is why I'm not promoting this system.
+The system itself has interesting features regardless, so I'll keep it online.

 * Why are Old Korean letters here?/Why are some Latin letters unused for Modern Korean?